opendp/opendp/docs/source/developer/code-structure.rst

    Going forward we intend to use these shared definitions for all proofs, for consistency.

 You may find the more general row transform proof useful.
-If your transformation is a row-transform, you can lean on this proof- you only need to prove that your transformation meets the supporting requirements.
+If your transformation is a row-transform, you can lean on this proof— you only need to prove that your transformation meets the supporting requirements.

 FFI Wrapper
 ===========
 Any constructor that does not have an FFI wrapper will not be available in bindings languages.
 At the same time, we acknowledge that writing FFI wrappers can be tricky.
-We are working on more automated tooling to generate FFI wrappers, but in the meantime, it is likely a core library developer will kindly offer to write FFI wrappers for you, if you write the constructor!
+We are working on more automated tooling to generate FFI wrappers, but in the meantime, a core developer can work with you to write the FFI wrappers, if you write the constructor.

 This section only has one requirement: